bokkypoobah/RAREPeperiumToken/SecurityAudit.md

 ## Background And History
 * Apr 24 2017 Michael C agreed for the unnecessary `mintToken(...)`, `freezeAccount(...)`, `approveAndCall(...)`, `buy()`, `sell(...)` and `setPrices(...)` functions to be removed.
-* May 08 2017 Bok Consulting completed (almost) the changes to [contracts/RAREToken.sol](contracts/RAREToken.sol) and the test script [test/01_test1.sh](test/01_test1.sh) with the generated result documented in [test/test1results.txt](test/test1results.txt)
+* Jun 08 2017 Bok Consulting completed the changes to [contracts/RAREToken.sol](contracts/RAREToken.sol) and the test script [test/01_test1.sh](test/01_test1.sh) with the generated result documented in [test/test1results.txt](test/test1results.txt)
-* May 09 2017 Bok Consulting completed this security audit report
+* Jun 08 2017 Bok Consulting completed this security audit report
+* Jun 08 2017 Bok Consulting deployed the new token contracts, transferred the old token balances to the new token contract and reconciled the figures.

 <br />